≡ Menu

 • In the past 12 months, have you applied for or received any form of disability benefits?

-We usually like to remind folks that nobody here at IBUSA is a medical professional, and we’re certainly not doctors.
-This is why, if you have any specific medical questions you would like to have answered the last thing that we would recommend that you do is ask us!
+Now, at this point, we usually remind folks that nobody here at IBUSA is a medical professional, and we’re certainly not doctors.
+This is why, if you have any specific medical questions you would like to have answered, the last thing that we would recommend that you do is ask us!

 After all…

-We’re just a bunch of life insurance agents who happen to be good at helping folks find and qualify for the “type” of life insurance that they’re looking for.
-So, we would recommend that if you’re looking for medical answers, give a doctor a call.
-But if you’re looking for answers you may have about how your AVM might affect your chances of being able to qualify for a quality life insurance policy, keep on reading!
+We’re just a bunch of life insurance agents who are good at helping folks find and qualify for the “type” of life insurance they’re looking for.
+So, we recommend calling a doctor if you’re looking for medical answers.
+But if you’re looking for answers you may have about how your AVM might affect your chances of qualifying for a quality life insurance policy, keep on reading!

 What rate (or price) can I qualify for?

-As you can see above, there are many factors that can come into play when determining what kind of “rate” an individual might be able to qualify for when it comes to applying for a traditional term or whole life insurance policy.
+As you can see above, many factors can come into play when determining what kind of “rate” an individual might qualify for when applying for a traditional term or whole life insurance policy.
 This is why it’s pretty much impossible to know for sure what kind of “rate” you might qualify for without first speaking with you for a few minutes.

-There are a few “assumptions” that we can make about those who have been diagnosed with Arteriovenous Malformations, and either hasn’t received any surgical procedure to fix it or have just very recently had surgery performed.
+That said, however there are a few “assumptions” that we can make about those who have been diagnosed with Arteriovenous Malformations and either haven’t received any surgical procedure to fix it or have just very recently had surgery performed.

 For example…

-If you have just recently had your AVM surgically treated, most life insurance companies, even No Medical Exam Life Insurance Policies will want to wait at least six months before they will be willing to consider you “potentially” eligible for coverage.
-Then at that point, they will want to see that you aren’t suffering from any “serious” lingering effects from your AVM at which point you may then become eligible for a “substandard” or “high risk” rate.
+Suppose you recently had your AVM surgically treated; most life insurance companies.
+In that case, even No Medical Exam Life Insurance Policies will want to wait at least six months before they will be willing to consider you “potentially” eligible for coverage.
+Then, at that point, they will want to see that you aren’t suffering from any “serious” lingering effects from your AVM, at which point you may then become eligible for a “substandard” or “high risk” rate.

 That’s the good news…

-That bad news is that if your AVM is located within the brain and you haven’t or aren’t able to have it surgically corrected, most (if not all) life insurance companies are going to consider you ineligible for a traditional term or whole life insurance policy.
-In cases like these, we here at IBUSA will first want to exhaust any and all “traditional” options before we’ll suggest possibly taking a look at either a guaranteed issue life insurance policy or an accidental death policy.
+The bad news is that if your AVM is located within the brain and you haven’t or aren’t able to have it surgically corrected, most (if not all) life insurance companies are going to consider you ineligible for a traditional term or whole life insurance policy.
+In cases like these, we here at IBUSA will first want to exhaust all “traditional” options before we suggest possibly looking at either a guaranteed issue life insurance policy or an accidental death policy.

 This brings us to the last topic that we wanted to take a moment and discuss with you here today, which is…